kevchant/GitHub-AzureSynapseLinkforSQLServer2022/README.md

   SQL_SERVER - Name of your SQL Server \
   SQL_CONNECTION_STRING - The connection string for your SQL Server database

-Avoid putting sensitive information directly into the YAML file (like your connection details).
-One thing I must stress here is that the password MUST be wrapped in single quotes in the secret for it to work.

-You can use the logic in 'Classic Editor' instead by adding the tasks into the GUI and transferring the logic over.
-Alternatively, you can build an artifact for it using the 'Classic Editor' and use the 'Releases' feature for deployments.
-Personally, I prefer doing the deployment using a YAML pipeline.

 This repository is provided "as is" based on the [MIT license](https://opensource.org/licenses/MIT).
 Basically, I am not responsible for your use of it.